We need to talk.

 I’ll have a Pepsi thanks.

 Oh you’ve had/got gastro/croup/bronchitis & you want to come over.
 Oh please do & don’t forget to infect the kids.
 Especially Flynn cos his Laryngomalacia means that he finds it hard to breathe & he loves a challenge!
+Oh he might even lose weight while he’s unwell.
+Double bonus!

 There’s no such thing as postnatal/postpartum mood disorders (PMDs), it’s just mother’s whinging that it’s harder than they thought.